-This is the ideal model for brands that want the benefits of more in-house control but aren't staffed for it.
-However, because the agency is narrowed to a pure operations role, staffing quality may drop over time as the agency focuses its strongest resources on clients seeking a broader set of capabilities.
+This is the ideal model for agencies that want the benefits of more in-house control but aren't staffed for it.

+However, because the programmatic partner or vendor is narrowed to a pure operations role, staffing quality may drop over time as the partner or vendor focuses its strongest resources on clients seeking a broader set of capabilities.